Are you the one whose feet sweat even in winter? Have you ever wondered, “Why are my feet sweating but are cold?” Then today’s article is for you.

 Also, prefer shoes that can wash or at least those where the sole is washable.
 Try never to wear the same pair for two days in a row so that it can aerate and dry if there is evidence of excessive sweating.
 There are also deodorants and disinfectants specifically designed for the inside of your shoes.

-And you want to wash your favorite white shoes; follow this article.
+If you want to wash your favourite white shoes; follow this article.

 Choose suitable socks

 The sock is nowadays a fashion accessory to which one brings particular importance.
 But before the artistic side, consider choosing them according to your feet.

 In other words, if you know perspiration problems, think about the composition of your socks.
 Know that 100% of synthetic materials are harmful to feet.
 It is better to opt for cotton or wool.

 If one can be tempted not to wear socks, they nevertheless provide some comfort and hygiene.
 The solution is often called an invisible sock that can be associated with sneakers or Derbys without this being seen.

 No need to remind you that it is also necessary to change the pair of socks every day, whether you sweat or not!